rsksmart/devportal-1.0/_rsk/rbtc/conversion/with-node-and-console.md

  - You need a BTC Wallet properly configured using the previously mentioned private key.
  - _[Only for release process]_ You need an RSK node up and running, with the RPC interface enabled with the personal and eth modules enabled ([how do I run an RSK Node?](/rsk/node/install/)).

-## From BTC to R-BTC
+## BTC to R-BTC conversion

 How to perform a peg-out.

-:exclamation: **Before starting:** Read [lock requirements](/rsk/rbtc/conversion/#1-btc-to-r-btc-conversion)
+:exclamation: **Before starting:** Read [lock requirements](/rsk/rbtc/conversion/networks/mainnet/#btc-to-r-btc-conversion)

  1. With your whitelisted Bitcoin address, send a BTC transaction to the RSK Federation Address.
  2. Using your preferred BTC block explorer (i.e. [Blocktrail](https://www.blocktrail.com/BTC)) follow your transaction and wait the stipulated time.
  3. Convert the private key to RSK format with this tool: [https://github.com/rsksmart/utils](https://github.com/rsksmart/utils)), and write down your RSK account information.
  2. Then use the [RSK Testnet Explorer](https://explorer.testnet.rsk.co) or [RSK Mainnet Explorer](https://explorer.rsk.co) to see your R-BTC balance.
 Remember that RSK addresses must start with `0x`.

-## From R-BTC to BTC
+## R-BTC to BTC conversion

 How to perform a peg-in.

-:exclamation: **Before starting:** Read [release requirements](/rsk/rbtc/conversion/#2-r-btc-to-btc-conversion)
+:exclamation: **Before starting:** Read [release requirements](/rsk/rbtc/conversion/networks/mainnet/#r-btc-to-btc-conversion)

  1. Add your obtained RSK private key to your RSK node.
 Replace `RSKConvertedPrivateKey`, `RSKNode` and `RSKNodePort` and run this command:
 ```